CodeSpaceHQ/AppliedAlgorithms/Guide/Greedy/Interval Scheduling/README.md

 For the conclusion we will view a short piece from the Wiki (modified slightly) on Interval Scheduling (discussing version 1 of the algorithm):

 > Whenever we select an interval at step a, we may have to remove many intervals in step c.
-> However, all these intervals necessarily cross the finishing time of i, and thus they all cross each other.
+> However, all these intervals necessarily cross the finishing time of x, and thus they all cross each other.
 > Hence, at most 1 of these intervals can be in the optimal solution.
 > Hence, for every interval in the optimal solution, there is an interval in the greedy solution.
 > This proves that the greedy algorithm indeed finds an optimal solution.